stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-11-return-through-ridgefield.md

 We took a detour up Pine Mountain Road to see what that was like, since from google maps it looks like a great place to have a house near large forests.
 The road didn't look very inviting in person, though.

 We drove from Danbury through Ridgefield to Stamford.
-Along the way we drove around Ridge Field High School.
+Along the way we drove around Ridgefield High School.

 ![Ridge Field High School]({{ site.pics_url }}20240729_215841.jpg)

-We recognized this Ridgefield Veterinary that may not be operational.
+We recognized this Ridgefield Veterinary that we saw last year which may not be operational.

 ![]({{ site.pics_url }}20240729_215702.jpg)